martpie/elzara/content/projects/jazz-lines.md

 ---
-title: "Jazz Lines"
+title: Jazz Lines
-thumbnail: "/uploads/20231124-elzaraoiseau-ch-9-E4OD.jpg"
+thumbnail: /uploads/20231124-elzaraoiseau-ch-9-E4OD.jpg
 publish_date: 2023-11-30
-project_date: "November 2023"
+project_date: November 2023
-description: "Paintings and wire installations for solo exhibition Jazz Lines"
+description: Paintings and wire installations for solo exhibition Jazz Lines
+highlight: ''
 ---
 Jazz Lines: musical and visual dialogues of Nik Bärtsch and Elzara Oiseau, 2023

 As an artist, I have long explored music in my work.
 I have always wanted to show how a particular piece of music would look if we could visualize it.
 What is sound?
 How does it affect our emotions?
 In this large-scale project, I decided to explore the music of Swiss jazz composer and pianist Nik Bärtsch.
 For this project, which spanned 300 square meters of space, I created 10 sculptural installations, 7 large canvases, and 10 works on paper, in which I visualized my perception and interpretation of sound.
 Also we collaborated with Nik and created one huge painting on canvas for this exhibition.